EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

 #### Back to Your Regularly Scheduled Programming

-He's even learning new, BIGGER moves to beat the bad guys:
+Arnold is so pumped about his new blackhole of an investment, he's even learning newer, BIGGER moves to beat the bad guys:

 ```javascript
 arnold.shotgun = function(enemy1, enemy2, enemy3) {